nightbot/docs/commands/game.md

 Sort: 5
 */

-The !game command displays the current game and allows you and your moderators to modify it.
+The !game command displays the current game being played on the stream and allows you and your moderators to modify it.

 ## Usage

-> !game `[game_name]`
+> !game `game name`

-`game_name` is the name of the game that you wish to change to.
-Leaving this blank will just display the game.
+`game name` is the name of the game that you wish to change to.
+Only place a game name to change the current game.
+Omitting this value displays the current game.

-### Example
+### Examples

+> !game

+will return "night is playing League of Legends"

 > !game League of Legends

-Will set the game to 'League of Legends'.

-> !game

-Will show the current game.
+will return "The stream game has been updated to: League of Legends"

 **Note:** The default userlevel for the !game command is set to `everyone`.
-Meaning that everyone in the channel can see the current !game, however, only moderators and owner can modify it.
+This implies that everyone can check the current game being streamed to the channel.
+Only moderators and higher userlevels can modify the current game.